Sirona Biochem (CVE:SBM) Trading Down 18.8% – Here’s What Happened

 Sirona Biochem Corp.
-(CVE:SBM – Get Free Report) shares traded down 18.8% during trading on Tuesday .
+(CVE:SBM – Get Free Report) shares fell 18.8% during mid-day trading on Tuesday .
 The stock traded as low as C$0.07 and last traded at C$0.07.
-112,944 shares were traded during trading, an increase of 44% from the average session volume of 78,445 shares.
+112,944 shares traded hands during trading, an increase of 44% from the average session volume of 78,445 shares.
 The stock had previously closed at C$0.08.

 Sirona Biochem Company Profile